 When sound is generated in air it doesn’t create a breeze by forcing air molecules to travel with the sound waves (in spite of misleading “tube demo” you’ll see on television).
 The molecules pulse into each other in waves of compression and rarefaction.

 The speed of sound is different in gases like air (slowest), liquids (faster), and solids (fastest).
 In fact, the stiffer the material the faster it transmits sound.
-For example, sound travels through diamond 35 times faster than through air.
+For example, sound travels through diamond 35 times faster than through air, also the speakers can be used with the products from the best rated installation experts for atlanta home theater.

 Air temperature impact